ashirt-ops/ashirt-workers/README.md

+# Maintenance Notice

+**NOTE: This repo is no longer maintained or suppported**

+If you are looking for one of the ocr workers you should instead opt for the new [ocr-worker](https://www.github.com/ashirt-ops/ocr-worker).
+This replaces all of the existing vision workers.
+Libraries for building workers in Go are in progress and will be released shortly.
+Going forward, this is the supported and recommended language/environment to build in.
+If someone would like to support other languages, we're open to chatting about it but can't dedicated the resources to supporting libraries for Go, Python, and Node.

 # ASHIRT Workers

 Adversary Simulators High-Fidelity Intelligence and Reporting Toolkit.
 This repo contains only the enhancement workers for ASHIRT.
 You can find the ASHIRT server [here](https://www.github.com/ashirt-ops/ashirt-server), and the client [here](https://www.github.com/ashirt-ops/ashirt).